History of the Haudenosaunee: American Revolution

-During the American Revolution, the Iroquois first tried to stay neutral.
+During the American Revolution, the Haudenosaunee first tried to stay neutral.
 The Reverend Samuel Kirkland, a Congregational minister working as a missionary, pressured the Oneida and the Tuscarora for a pro-American neutrality, while Guy Johnson and his cousin John Johnson pressured the Mohawk, the Cayuga and the Seneca to fight for the British.
 Pressed to join one side or the other, the Tuscarora and the Oneida sided with the colonists, while the Mohawk, Seneca, Onondaga, and Cayuga remained loyal to Great Britain, with whom they had stronger relationships.
 Joseph Louis Cook offered his services to the United States and received a Congressional commission as a lieutenant colonel—the highest rank held by any Native American during the war.
 The Mohawk war chief Joseph Brant together with John Butler and John Johnson raised racially mixed forces of irregulars to fight for the Crown.
 Molly Brant had been the common-law wife of Sir William Johnson, and it was through her patronage that her brother Joseph came to be a war chief.

 The Mohawk war chief Joseph Brant, other war chiefs, and British allies conducted numerous operations against frontier settlements in the Mohawk Valley, including the Cherry Valley massacre, destroying many villages and crops, and killing and capturing inhabitants.
 The destructive raids by Brant and other Loyalists led to appeals to Congress for help.
-The Continentals retaliated and in 1779, George Washington ordered the Sullivan Campaign, led by Col. Daniel Brodhead and General John Sullivan, against the Iroquois nations to "not merely overrun, but destroy", the British-Indian alliance.
-They burned many Iroquois villages and stores throughout western New York; refugees moved north to Canada.
+The Continentals retaliated and in 1779, George Washington ordered the Sullivan Campaign, led by Col. Daniel Brodhead and General John Sullivan, against the Haudenosaunee nations to "not merely overrun, but destroy", the British-Indian alliance.
+They burned many Haudenosaunee villages and stores throughout western New York; refugees moved north to Canada.
 By the end of the war, few houses or barns in the valley had survived the warfare.
-In the aftermath of the Sullivan expedition, Brant visited Quebec City to ask General Sir Frederick Haildmand for assurances that the Mohawk and the other Loyalist Iroquois would receive a new homeland in Canada as compensation for their loyalty to the Crown if the British should lose.
+In the aftermath of the Sullivan expedition, Brant visited Quebec City to ask General Sir Frederick Haildmand for assurances that the Mohawk and the other Loyalist Haudenosaunee would receive a new homeland in Canada as compensation for their loyalty to the Crown if the British should lose.

-The American Revolution caused a great divide among the colonists, between Patriots and Loyalists, and a large proportion (30–35%) who were neutral; it caused a divide between the colonies and Great Britain, and it also caused a rift that would break the Iroquois Confederacy.
-At the onset of the Revolution, the Iroquois Confederacy's Six Nations attempted to take a stance of neutrality.
-However, almost inevitably, the Iroquois nations eventually had to take sides in the conflict.
+The American Revolution caused a great divide among the colonists, between Patriots and Loyalists, and a large proportion (30–35%) who were neutral; it caused a divide between the colonies and Great Britain, and it also caused a rift that would break the Haudenosaunee Confederacy.
+At the onset of the Revolution, the Haudenosaunee Confederacy's Six Nations attempted to take a stance of neutrality.
+However, almost inevitably, the Haudenosaunee nations eventually had to take sides in the conflict.
 Thus it is clear how the American Revolution would have caused conflict and confusion among the Six Nations.
 For years they had been used to thinking about the English and their colonists as one and the same people.
-With the American Revolution, the Iroquois Confederacy now had to deal with relationships between two governments.
+With the American Revolution, the Haudenosaunee Confederacy now had to deal with relationships between two governments.